Our News and Views

 Website: www.paypal.com/za

-The options available for online payments via PayPal include the PayPal express checkout for PayPal customers, and the PayPal standard checkout which authorises payments and return the user their your website.
+The options available for online payments via PayPal include the PayPal express checkout for PayPal customers, and the PayPal standard checkout which authorizes payments and return the user their your website.

 Payfast